5 Types Of Therapies For Anxiety Disorders

 Self-care can include eating nourishing foods, practicing sleep hygiene, exercising regularly, participating in mindfulness activities, or engaging in hobbies.
 Self-care does not have to be effortful or expensive – even simply sitting outside can have mental health benefits.

-If you feel anxiety negatively impacts your life, you may benefit from counseling.
-Although the five forms of therapy described above can be effective in treating anxiety, they are not your only options for counseling.
+If you feel anxiety negatively impacts your life, you may benefit from therapy.
+Although the five forms of therapy described above can be effective in treating anxiety, they are not your only options for therapy.
+One specific option is exposure therapy, which involves gradually facing the situations or thoughts that trigger your anxiety, helping to reduce your fearful response over time.

 If you're unsure about the effectiveness of online therapy, studies have found that certain forms of internet-based treatment, such as mindfulness-based CBT, have been found to be as effective as in-person therapy for treating conditions like anxiety or depression.